gordicaleksa/pytorch-original-transformer/README.md

 [BLEU is an n-gram based metric](https://www.aclweb.org/anthology/P02-1040.pdf) for quantitatively evaluating the quality of machine translation models. <br/>
 I used the BLEU-4 metric provided by the awesome **nltk** Python module.

-Current results, models were trained for 20 epochs:
+Current results, models were trained for 20 epochs (DE stands for Deutch i.e. German in German :nerd_face:):

 | Model | BLEU score | Dataset |
 | --- | --- | --- |